 News

-The early bird period for paying 2024 dues will start on of September 1st, 2023 and run until November 30th, 2023.
+The early bird period for paying 2025 dues will start on of September 1st, 2024 and run until November 30th, 2024.
 Please take advantage of the program which saves you $5 off your regular dues.
 Membership dues for 2024 are payable by cash or cheque or debit at the local branch.
 On-line renewal is now possible at portal.legion.ca, using your membership number and following the instructions.
-A new e-transfer option is also now available by e-transferring your dues to kinlegion@bmts.com. (please note that you must include the words "dues for year ????" or "membership" in the comment box before submitting it electronically through your bank.)
+A new e-transfer option is also now available by e-transferring your dues to kinlegion@bmts.com. (please note that you must include the words "Dues for year 2025" or "membership" in the comment box before submitting it electronically through your bank.)
 This will allow our admin assistant to properly record your payment.

 Membership Chair